chazlarson/Plex-Meta-Manager-Wiki/metadata/dynamic.md

     remove_suffix: "Collection"
 ```

-## Keys
+## Dynamic Keys

-A `key` are used to refer to a specific value/result from the initial dynamic collection criteria that will be used to create the collection.
+A `dynamic key` or `key` for short is used to refer to a specific value/result from the dynamic collection criteria that will be used to create the collection.

 An example of some keys that would be generated from a `genre` dynamic collection are; "Animation", "Horror" and "Comedy"